DETAILED ACTION

 In step 932, an OTP seed is received for the selected institution, and it is then assigned to the allocated slot in step 934 (Gonzalez-Fig. 10A, el.
 932; Para.
 72).

-Regarding claim 8, Gonzalez in view of Bansal teaches the system as in claim 1, wherein the instructions of the universal serial bus dongle, when executed by the controller, cause the universal serial bus dongle to: generate a second pseudo-random number password via the pseudo-random character generator using the second seed value, e.g., in step 712, MSD 100 generates an OTP value for each of the selected institutions, wherein each institution may have a unique seed and algorithm for OTP generation (Gonzalez-Fig. 7, el.
+Regarding claim 8, Gonzalez in view of Bansal teaches the system as in claim 1, wherein the instructions of the universal serial bus dongle, when executed by the controller, cause the universal serial bus dongle to: generate a second pseudo-random number password via the pseudo-random character generator using a second seed value, e.g., in step 712, MSD 100 generates an OTP value for each of the selected institutions, wherein each institution may have a unique seed and algorithm for OTP generation (Gonzalez-Fig. 7, el.
 712; Para.
 69);

 in step 966 the OTP generator of MSD 100 generates an OTP value for a particular slot (Gonzalez-Fig. 10C, el.
 966; Para.
 74).